 Parents should never shame a child for having negative emotions or try to suppress them altogether because this can lead to emotional problems later on down the road.

 The same goes for sadness, which can often be the result of a traumatic experience or loss.
-Allow your child to express their feelings in a healthy way and provide them with support during these tough times.
+Allow your child to express their feelings healthily and support them during these tough times.